lmurphy1/FE595-Final/README.md

 We developed the flask app to run sentiment analysis and display the output of model accuracies in the html file.

-Finally, we set up an EC2 instance in AWS and deployed our code.
+We setup up a AWS EC2 instance and deployed our code.

+The link to our code is http://ec2-18-223-187-91.us-east-2.compute.amazonaws.com:1234/